vinhvizg1040/ParkingSolution/README.md

 |Android app with java |closing :warning:|

 # Todo

+ - [ ] use MySQL instead of MSSQL.
- - [ ] Convert Spring MVC using Thymeleaf to a new  Reactjs project.
+ - [ ] Convert Spring MVC used Thymeleaf to a new  Reactjs project.
 	 - [ ]  ...